-ODAC MIAMI is the premier annual CME conference expertly curated to provide comprehensive, annual updates and fresh pearls in medical, aesthetic and surgical dermatology.
-Attendees leave Miami with an array of pearls immediately useful in their practice.
+ODAC is the premier annual CME conference expertly curated to provide comprehensive, annual updates and fresh pearls in medical, aesthetic and surgical dermatology.
+Attendees leave Orlando with an array of pearls immediately useful in their practice.

 Psoriasis is associated with systemic diseases including a risk of metabolic syndrome and cardiovascular disease.
 Management of psoriasis with systemic therapies might reduce the risk of cardiovascular disease. - Jeffrey Callen, MD

 When performing skin tightening procedures, it is advisable to perform a procedure that reduces red and brown dyschromias in the same session; that way the patient sees some short term skin enhancement while waiting for the skin tightening effect to take hold (which often might take 1-4 months). - E. Vic Ross, MD